SMTK provides several panels for use in ParaView-based applications

 Operations appear as a grid of push-buttons with icons and the text of the operation’s label.
 If an operation can be run without editing any parameters (other than associations, which are configured using the SMTK selection), then clicking a push-button will run the operation immediately.
 Long-clicking a push-button will emit a signal that the parameter-editor panel below accepts to allow further user configuration before running.

-While the search bar has focus, pressing the
+Cmd+Space on macos).
+While the search bar has focus,

 Operation parameter-editor panel¶